AusDTO/gov-au-ui-kit/README.md

 - Basic styling for UI elements (e.g. `input`).

 ### What this isn't
-This isn't a fully developed design system yet.
+This isn't a... [talk to Designers re: complete design system]

 ## Who is this for?
 Australian Government designers and developers.
 This was designed for GOV.AU teams, but we welcome use outside of federal government.

 ### How is this related to the Digital Service Standard?
 The [Digital Service Standard](https://www.dto.gov.au/standard/) requires teams to [build services using common design patterns](https://www.dto.gov.au/standard/6-consistent-and-responsive/).
-This is the first release of framework and guidance that will eventually become the design patterns for digital content.
+This is draft work on the framework and guidance that will eventually become the design patterns for digital content.

 You should use this with the [draft Content Style Guide](http://content-style-guide.apps.staging.digital.gov.au/) for Digital Transformation Office projects.